Operation Barrel Roll: Field Marshal

-According to President Kennedy's "Country Team" directive of 29 May 1961, all U.S. government agencies operating in a foreign nation were to be placed under the direct supervision of the ambassador.
+According to Kennedy's "Country Team" directive of 29 May 1961, all U.S. government agencies operating in a foreign nation were to be placed under the direct supervision of the ambassador.
 Within Laos that meant the U.S. military was under civilian control, since according to the neutralization agreement, there could never be a senior U.S. military commander within the country.
 The covert war was, therefore, going to be planned and directed by a civilian within the walls of the embassy.

 The American official most associated with the conflict in Laos was Ambassador William H. Sullivan, who served from December 1964 until June 1969.
 He was also one of the most controversial.
 Considered brilliant by most and tyrannical by many, Sullivan was despised by the American high command (both Army and Air Force) in Saigon, Sullivan's demand that he alone maintain complete control over every aspect of American military operations in Laos and the stringent restrictions that he imposed upon those operations, earned him few friends among the military.
 General William C. Westmoreland, overall commander of U.S. forces in South Vietnam sarcastically referred to Sullivan as the "Field Marshal."
 Few of his detractors, however, considered the difficulties of the ambassador's position.
-He had to balance the competing interests of the CIA, the Seventh Air Force, MACV and the Thais, and this had to be done without alienating Souvanna Phouma, an ally in all but name who acquiesced to almost every U.S. action within his country, short of outright invasion.
+He had to balance the competing interests of the CIA, the Seventh Air Force, MACV and the Thais, and this had to be done without alienating Souvanna, an ally in all but name who acquiesced to almost every U.S. action within his country, short of outright invasion.

 The most senior military officer in-country was the AIRA, the ambassador's air attaché, an Air Force colonel.
 The air attaché office originally consisted of that officer and six other personnel.
 The burgeoning air programs in Laos however, dictated the dispatch of 117 more Air Force personnel during 1966.
 The USAF conducted its operations under the aegis of Project 404, whose mission was to support the Royal Laotian military, the clandestine Hmong army, and to support project personnel, who coordinated the operational end of covert activities in Laos.
 Eventually, five air operations centers were created in Laos – at Vientiane, Pakse, Savannakhet, Long Tieng, and Luang Prabang.
 These centers supported the ambassador with intelligence, administrative services, and communications as well as the actual air operations under a program called Palace Dog.